 I’ve always thought homemade pasta was more work than I cared to take on.
-Make the dough, knead the dough, cut it, feed it into a machine multiple times, then cut again.
+Make the dough, online knead the dough, recuperation cut it, more about feed it into a machine multiple times, then cut again.
 All that work for a few strands of fresh pasta that I could easily buy at Whole Foods?
 No thanks.
 Besides, I try to avoid foods that require special equipment beyond a mixer or food processor.
 Except for ice cream.
 I’ll store any machine for homemade ice cream.

 So, I don’t want to buy the machine, but I’ve always wanted to at least attempt making my own pasta.
 I’m such a contrarian.
 Like when Tom asks me what I’d like for dinner and I’ll say pizza.
 So, he’ll ask me where I’d like to order from, but I can’t decide or I’m too lazy to pick it up, and we end up eating frozen burritos.
 It’s a bit like that.